Aman1234Sharma/10x-Robotics-Assignment/README.md

 # 🦾 ROS 2 Navigation Assignment – Path Planning, Smoothing & Control

 This repository contains all ROS 2 packages developed for the **Autonomous Navigation Assignment**.
-The packages together implement a complete navigation pipeline — from path planning to smooth trajectory execution — for a differential-drive robot such as **TurtleBot3**.
+The project implements a full navigation pipeline using ROS 2 nodes for path planning, path smoothing, trajectory generation, and control — enabling smooth and autonomous robot navigation.

 ---